bitzertech/DevOps/05-exercise-3.md

 Feel free to play around and add movies or modify/delete some of the existing.

 > _*NOTE*_ the database is hosted within the PostgreSQL container, so data is NOT persisted across container restarts.
-This is NOT the way to gfo about a production setup, but for this demo, it will suffice.
+This is NOT the way to go about a production setup, but for this demo, it will suffice.